-- 4.1 The Council must allocate seats on Committees and other prescribed bodies to reflect the political balance of the authority following the elections.
-The rules for the allocation of seats are set out in ss.15 and 16 of the Local Government and Housing Act 1989 (the 1989 Act) and the Local Government (Committees and Political Groups) Regulations 1990. - 4.2 S.15(4) of the 1989 Act sets out 4 rules and requires authorities to apply them in descending order of priority as follows - - 4.2.1 Where some, or all Members of an authority have formed into two or more political groups, then no Committee may comprise just Members from one political group.
-(Note this rule does not require that every political group is represented on each Committee or Sub-Committee). - 4.2.2 Where a majority of Members are Members of one political group, that political group must have a majority of seats on each Committee. - 4.2.3 Without being inconsistent with the first two rules, the number of seats allocated to each political group on all Committees taken together be as near as possible proportionate to their representation on the Council.
-This rule does not apply to Sub-Committees, Joint Committees, or outside bodies, or to Overview and Scrutiny Boards. - 4.2.4 The fourth rule provides that, so far as is consistent with rules 1 to 3, each political party must be allocated that number of seats on each Committee taken individually as is proportionate to their strength on Council. - 4.2.5 Any seats left unallocated go by default to any Members who are not Members of any political group (relating to treatment of nonaligned independent members).
-A political group must comprise at least 2 Members. - 4.3 The Council can only depart from these rules by passing a resolution to adopt a different scheme with no Member voting against the resolution.
+- 3.1 The Council must allocate seats on Committees and other prescribed bodies to reflect the political balance of the authority following the elections.
+The rules for the allocation of seats are set out in s.15 and 16 of the Local Government and Housing Act 1989 (the 1989 Act) and the Local Government (Committees and Political Groups) Regulations 1990. - 3.2 S.15(4) of the 1989 Act sets out 4 rules and requires authorities to apply them in descending order of priority as follows - 3.2.1 Where some, or all Members of an authority have formed into two or more political groups, then no Committee may comprise just Members from one political group.
+(Note this rule does not require that every political group is represented on each Committee or Sub-Committee). - 3.2.2 Where a majority of Members are Members of one political group, that political group must have a majority of seats on each Committee. - 3.2.3 Without being inconsistent with the first two rules, the number of seats allocated to each political group on all Committees taken together be as near as possible proportionate to their representation on the Council.
+This rule does not apply to Sub-Committees, Joint Committees, or outside bodies, or to Overview and Scrutiny Boards. - 3.2.4 The fourth rule provides that, so far as is consistent with rules 1 to 3, each political party must be allocated that number of seats on each Committee taken individually as is proportionate to their strength on Council. - 3.2.5 Any seats left unallocated go by default to any Members who are not Members of any political group (relating to treatment of non-aligned independent members).
+A political group must comprise at least 2 Members. - 3.3 The Council can only depart from these rules by passing a resolution to adopt a different scheme with no Member voting against the resolution.

-4.4 The Monitoring Officer has received notification of the establishment of two groups -
+3.4 The Monitoring Officer has received notification of the establishment of two groups - a Labour and a Conservative Group.
+The resultant composition of the Council is as follows -

 Labour 65

 Conservative 5

-Independent 2
+\Independent 1

+\\Green 1

 72